BikingFox/100-days-of-code/log.md

 **Thoughts:** This is an area I have little experience.
 When I first started coding I didn't include any accessibility tags in my first few websites.
 A few months ago I went back and updated them, but I know they could be better.
 This section has showed me just how elaborate and yet simple this can be!

+### Day 6: September 10, 2020 - 10:29 p.m.
+##### Flex!

+**Today's Progress**: Flex is like float

+**Thoughts:** Flex is a new concept to me.
+Although after finishing the unit it appears to be an advanced version of float.
+Float was very useful for my design ambitions back when I coded for web.
+Will be interesting to see how I end up using flex, expecially with all of the cool location options!